TheOdinProject/curriculum/web_development_101/project_html_css.md

 You'll want to organize all your projects as you go through the course, and the best way to do so is using Github.
 It's like a file storage system for code that lives in the cloud and that can be seen by others.
 You already set up your Github account in the [Installations Project](/web-development-101/installations), so here we're going to put it to use.

+These instructions will be the same for every project we do.
+They may seem strange or odd at first (especially if you haven't officially learned about Git yet, which we do later), but don't worry -- you'll get it because you'll do it dozens of times.
+If you're really frustrated, skip it the first time -- building is more important than Git right now!

 1. If you haven't already, create a folder on your computer called `the_odin_project` which will house all your projects .
 2. Go to your Github.com account and log in.
-3. Create a new repo for this project [by following the instructions on Github.](https://help.github.com/articles/create-a-repo ) and call it `google-homepage` (instead of `Hello-World`).
+3. Create a new repo for this project on Github.com [by following the instructions on Github.](https://help.github.com/articles/create-a-repo) and call it `google-homepage` (instead of `Hello-World`).
 Make your repository "Public" instead of "Private".
 4. Go to your new repository on Github (`http://github.com/YOUR_USERNAME/google-homepage`) and take a look at it.
 If you scroll down, you'll see that the `README` file you just created is what is displayed by default.
+5. Download your repository to your local computer by using the `$ git clone` command.
+[This should be a helpful article](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository)(see the second section).
+Basically, you'll need to get the URL for your repository (it will end with `.git`) so the `clone` knows where to grab that repo from.
+You can find your repo's clone URL by checking on the right-hand column (called "HTTPS clone URL") on the repo's main page on Github.
+The full command would look something like `$ git clone https://github.com/theodinproject/curriculum.git`.
+It pulls your repo from your Github account down onto your local computer.
-5. Open the `README` file on your local computer and change its text to include the title of the project and a link to this project on theodinproject.com.
+6. `cd` into your project directory on your local computer and open the `README` file in your text editor.
+Change its text to include the title of the project and a link to this project on theodinproject.com.
 6. Commit the updated `README` to your Github repository using the commands below on your command prompt:

     ```language-bash